 If the subcomponent being configured references an implementation or configuration in its definition or refinement, then the implementation of the classifier(s) being assigned must be the same, or an ancestor of the subcomponent implementation.

 If the subcomponent being configured references an interface in its definition or refinement, then one of the assigned classifiers must be an implementation.
 All other classifiers assigned through configurations must have an associated implementation that is the same or an ancestor of the specified implementation.

+Examples

+Examples of configurations and configuration assignments are presented in Appendix AA below.

 Features